‘Great fun – and just like a real archaeological dig!’

 Join the eccentric archaeologists as they lead you through a dig to find long lost artefacts and explore the imaginative stories they hold.

 This piece is suitable for touring to a range of spaces including outdoor festivals and events.
-For more information and to book for 2018 please use our Enquiries and Bookings page.
+For more information and to book please use our Enquiries and Bookings page.

 ‘I loved the show, but loved watching my children’s faces in complete amazement!’